Triathlon at the 2012 Summer Olympics – Men's: Race

 The race started at 11:30 a.m. on 7 August 2012.
 Richard Varga led early in the swim and held the lead to come out of the water first.
 His swim leg split time was 16 minutes and 56 seconds, four seconds faster than Javier Gómez and those two; along with both of the Brownlees, Ivan Vasiliev and Alessandro Fabian; formed a lead group of six that had an 11 second gap over the rest of the field.
-At the transition between the running and cycling legs, Jonathan Brownlee was given a 15 second penalty for riding his bike before the transition zone.
+At the transition between the running and cycling legs, Jonny Brownlee was given a 15 second penalty for riding his bike before the transition zone.
 On the ride the race reformed with a 22-man strong group together for the majority of the discipline.
 Alistair Brownlee, aware of both his superiority in the run leg and the penalty facing his brother, put the hammer down from the very beginning of the run, aiming to crack the rest of the field and create a gap for himself and his brother.
 The senior Brownlee soon started to run away from the rest of the field with only his brother and Gómez attempting to follow him.
-Jonathan Brownlee was dropped from the group at approximately halfway through the run and then Alistair Brownlee dropped Gómez with 3 km to go.
+Jonny Brownlee was dropped from the group at approximately halfway through the run and then Alistair Brownlee dropped Gómez with 3 km to go.
 Alistair Brownlee would go on to win the race in a time of one hour, 46 minutes and 25 seconds, beating Gómez by 11 seconds.
-Despite having to serve his time penalty at the end of the second-last running lap, the brutal speed of the group of three worked as Jonathan Brownlee held on to the bronze medal position, 20 seconds behind Gómez but 18 seconds in front of fourth-placed David Hauss of France.
+Despite having to serve his time penalty at the end of the second-last running lap, the brutal speed of the group of three worked as Jonny Brownlee held on to the bronze medal position, 20 seconds behind Gómez but 18 seconds in front of fourth-placed David Hauss of France.

-Bronze-medallist Jonathan Brownlee collapsed almost immediately after crossing the finish line.
+Bronze-medallist Jonny Brownlee collapsed almost immediately after crossing the finish line.
 Paramedics gave him treatment and diagnosed heat stroke.
 He was taken to the medical tent where it was determined he would suffer no long-lasting effects.

 Alistair Brownlee criticised the penalty that he thought cost his brother the silver medal: "I've never been a fan of these penalties, I think they're ruining the sport."
 Alistair also called the rules "disgusting" and accused triathlon organisers of "ruining" the sport.